magento/knowledge-base/src/troubleshooting/general/redis-unserialize-error-setup-static-content-deploy.md

 The issue is caused by parallel interfering processes on the Redis connection.

-Here, a process in `App/Config/Type/System.php` was expecting a response for `system_defaultweb` but received a response for `system_cache_exists` that was made by a different process.
-See the detailed explanation in the [Jason Woods' post](https://github.com/magento/magento2/issues/9287#issuecomment-302362283).
+Here, a process in `App/Config/Type/System.php` was expecting a response for `system_defaultweb`, but received a response for `system_cache_exists` that was made by a different process.
+See the detailed explanation in [Jason Woods' post](https://github.com/magento/magento2/issues/9287#issuecomment-302362283).

 ## Solution